Hector-Campbell/Fillit---42/README.md

 # Fillit---42
-A project from 42 silicon Valley
+A group project from 42 silicon Valley

+The project's purpose is to create a program that sorts, up to a max of 26 tetriminos, into the smallest possible square from the leftmost point.
+The other important part of the project is learning how to work and communicate properly wiht someone else to solve the same problem.